 Naval Architecture and Marine Engineering Drawings

 The naval architecture and marine engineering drawings collections consist of records created by naval architects, engineers, and shipbuilders.
-The Park holds an estimated 120,000 sheets of drawings dealing almost entirely with West Coast built vessels, shipyards and facilities.
+The Park holds over 150,000 drawings dealing almost entirely with West Coast built vessels, shipyards and facilities.
 Significant collections document technology in the design, construction, and repair of vessels, especially in the Bay Area.
 An extensive collection of vessel plans document the marine business and technology of shipbuilding.

 Highlights of the collections include plans that document the Park's six National Landmark ships docked at the Hyde Street Pier, as well as the Park's National Historical Landmark buildings.